Housing and Rules of Conduct

 Rules of Conduct

 VASI is a program for serious art students.
 A student’s failure to act appropriately can interfere with the work of other students and prevent them from obtaining maximum benefit from the offered programs.
-Rules governing student conduct while enrolled in VASI are provided to each student at registration.
+Rules governing student conduct while enrolled in VASI are provided to each student during orientation.
 Infractions of the rules may result in disciplinary action up to and including dismissal from VASI.
 If a student is dismissed for violation of the rules of the program, no tuition or housing refund will be given.

 Boston University Student Health Services consists of a walk-in Medical Clinic and a Mental Health Clinic that can be visited by appointment or on an emergency basis.
 Several physicians and registered nurses are on campus for regularly scheduled office hours between 9:00 a.m. and 4:00 p.m., Monday through Friday.
 Services within the Student Health clinics will be provided for a per-visit fee of $25.
 All medical costs incurred outside the clinic (including, but not limited to, ambulance charges, pharmacy costs, hospital emergency room visits, x-rays, laboratory tests, etc.) are the responsibility of the student’s parent or guardian.